cf-convention/cf-convention.github.io/faq.md

 CF section 5.7 has an [example of the first case](http://cfconventions.org/cf-conventions/cf-conventions.html#scalar-coordinate-variables), with a scalar coordinate variable for forecast_reference_time and a multivalued time axis for the valid time.

-[CF ticket #117](http://kitt.llnl.gov/trac/ticket/117) has an example of the second case, drawn from the email referenced above.
+An example of the second case can be found in the email referenced above.
 <a class="anchor" id="dsg"></a>

 ### What are Discrete Sampling Geometries?
 Do I need to worry about them?